wallento/wavedrompy/README.md

  * All strings have to be written between quotes (""),
  * Extra comma (,) not supported at end of lists or dictionaries,
  * Only SVG output format supported so far,
- * _WaveDrom.py_ doesn't support the schematic drawing feature yet,
+ * _WaveDromPy_ doesn't support the schematic drawing feature yet,
- * _WaveDrom.py_ was tested with Python V2.7.12 and Python V3.4.5 under Cygwin and Ubuntu
+ * _WaveDromPy_ was tested with Python V2.7.12 and Python V3.4.5 under Cygwin and Ubuntu

 ## Installation